Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Pastéis de Nata (Portuguese Egg tarts)

 Pastéis de Nata is a typical Portuguese pastry.
-It’s composed of a crisp shell made from flour, water, and butter, and filled with egg yolks, milk and cream.
+It’s composed of a crisp shell made from flour, water, and butter, and filled with egg yolks, milk, and cream.

-These delicious egg tarts are on Lisbon’s postcards and they are sold in every restaurant or cafe in Lisbon.
-The author suggests trying them in cafes located on Rua da Augusta where they are baked several times a day.
+These delicious egg tarts are on Lisbon’s postcards, and they are sold in every restaurant or cafe in Lisbon.
+The author suggests trying them in cafes located on Rua da Augusta, where they are baked several times a day.

 Bifana (Pork steak on bread)